Antoine Semenyo: How English Media Rated Ghanaian Forward After FA Cup Match Winner

 • In the process, the Black Stars forward became the fourth Ghanaian footballer to win the prestigious competition

-• Semenyo’s record-setting performance drew widespread praise from the English media, with several outlets handing him glowing ratings
+• Semenyo’s record-setting performance also drew widespread praise from the English media, with several outlets handing him glowing ratings

 Antoine Semenyo stole the spotlight at Wembley on Saturday, May 16, after delivering the decisive moment that handed Manchester City a 1-0 FA Cup final victory over Chelsea.